-The Jacksons: An American Dream is a four hour miniseries broadcast in two parts on ABC in November 1992.
-Based on the history of the famed musical Jackson family (based largely of Katherine Jackson's autobiography My Family), the series was executive produced and overseen by family member Jermaine Jackson and fellow Motown alumni Suzanne de Passe, alongside Joyce Eliason and Margaret Maldonado, with Karen Arthur taking up directorial duties.
+The Jacksons: An American Dream is a four-hour miniseries broadcast in two parts on ABC in November 1992.
+Based on the history of the famed musical Jackson family (based largely on Katherine Jackson's autobiography My Family), the series was executive produced and overseen by family member Jermaine Jackson and fellow Motown alumni Suzanne de Passe, alongside Joyce Eliason and Margaret Maldonado, with Karen Arthur taking up directorial duties.

 Notable for being the first film and TV appearances of Terrance Howard (who played Jackie Jackson) and Jason Weaver, as well as featuring veterans such as Billy Dee Williams, Angela Bassett and Vanessa Williams, the miniseries was critically and commercially successful and won an Emmy Award for "Outstanding Individual Achievement in Choreography".
 The movie would also receive a Spiritual Successor in Man in the Mirror: The Michael Jackson Story more than a decade later.

 A bit of tragic trivia: Wylie Draper, who was personally selected by Michael Jackson to portray his adult self in the series, died a year after the series premiere after being diagnosed with leukemia.